 Are Taxis Safe In Izmir?

-Taxis are typically safe in Izmir, but taxi drivers scamming tourists are far too common.
+Taxis are typically safe in Izmir, but taxi drivers scamming tourists is far too common.
 One of the most common ways taxi drivers scam tourists is by taking a detour or a longer route than needed.
 Since the taxis are metered in Izmir, tourists can easily pay a lot more than they should.

-We’ve encountered this problem many times when we took taxis in Turkey.
+I’ve encountered this problem many times when we took taxis in Turkey.

-It is best to have your navigation on when you are taking a taxi to make sure the taxi drivers are not going in the wrong direction.
-Sometimes, it is unavoidable to get scammed by taxis driver as they’ll say that they took the detour to avoid traffic.
+Sometimes, it is unavoidable to get scammed by taxi drivers as they say that they took the detour to avoid traffic.
 But if you notice that the driver is going in the opposite direction, speak up or you’ll get scammed big time!

 Thank god there is Uber in Izmir, so make sure you use an Uber instead of a taxi if you can!